erico-bruner/feedback-widget/README.md

 Builds the app for production to the `build` folder.\

-See the section about ["Building for Production"](https://vitejs.dev/guide/build.html#building-for-production) for more information.
+See the section ["Building for Production"](https://vitejs.dev/guide/build.html#building-for-production) for more information.

 ## Learn More